 How to Clean a Pellet Grill

 In the recent past, the popularity of pellet grills among barbeque lovers has kept on growing exponentially.
-This is large because pellet grills are easy to operate, heat up quickly, are portable, and consume less energy.
+This is largely because pellet grills are easy to operate, heat up quickly, are portable, and consume less energy.

 While pellet grills have an intricate internal structure due to their many electrical and mechanical components, they are simple and straightforward to clean.
 Unlike other grills, pellet grills do not accumulate a lot of food debris.
 However, to avoid fat and grease buildup, it is best to clean them frequently, preferably after every cooking session.
 All components should be cleaned individually for the best results.

-Therefore, always remove the greased pan and the grates out of the grill before cleaning them.
+Therefore, always remove the greased pan and the grates from the grill before cleaning them.
 Grease buildup can be tough to remove so soak the grates in hot, soapy water so that the buildup softens up.
 After a few minutes, take the grates out and scrape the residue off with a scouring pad.

 While it is still relatively warm, scrap off the gunk from the greased pan using a grill scraper.
 This together with thoroughly cleaning the chute will help prevent grease fires.
 Also, remember to wipe off black soot from areas such as the chimney to ensure the grill operates efficiently.